eriklarsen4/Itch/Code/GSEA/ItchGSEA.md

 }
 ```

-## Write Functions for Importing and Wrangling Data {.tabset .tabset-pills .tabset-fade}
+## Write Functions for Importing and Wrangling Data

 ### aDRG import function